Kraymer/F-dotfiles/README.md

 ### ⒟ Secret files

-Secret files, ie files that should not be commited/published, must have a *.local* extension to be ignored by the root `.gitignore` file.
+Secret files, ie files that should not be commited/published once edited, must have a *.local* extension to be ignored by the root `.gitignore` file.
 These files are prominently listed in the package `README.md` next to a ⚠ symbol.